kissjgabi/kiss/_authors/kovax.md

 ---
 short_name: kovax
-name: Kovacs J Julia
+name: Kovacs J Giulia
 position: chief editor
 ---
 Chief editor of the „New Sciention” magazine.
-Cofounder of the „Einstein Circle” and the „Feynman Club”.
+Cofounder of the „Einstein Circle” and the „Feynman Company”.